 In 2012, EPA and WDNR entered into a cooperative agreement (CA) for implementing recommendations to optimize the existing groundwater treatment system.
 WDNR will lead this effort, with EPA providing funding to conduct the work.

-Five-Year Review Reports: On September 20, 2005, EPA completed a Five Year Review (FYR) Report for the site.
+On September 20, 2005, EPA completed a Five Year Review (FYR) report for the site.
 EPA determined that the remedy was functioning as intended and was expected to be protective of human health and the environment upon completion of the cleanup.
-Two issues were identified in the review: (1) a need for more efficient operation of the funnel-and-gate groundwater system, (2) proper evaluation and execution of all necessary site institutional controls.
+Two issues were identified in the review: (1) a need for more efficient operation of the funnel-and-gate groundwater system, and (2) proper evaluation and execution of all necessary site institutional controls.
 EPA and WDNR considered a proposal from Tronox to enhance groundwater treatment capability through planting trees over a zone of the aquifer where the hydraulic gradient resulted in particularly slow groundwater movement.

 Milwaukee County (65%) and the Union Pacific Railroad (35%) own the majority of the Moss-American site.
 Tronox owned a small sliver of property in the northeast corner of the site that was not associated with past operations.
 Some interest was expressed in re-using the Tronox parcel, but no progress is noted to date.